 The footpath goes around the farm and soon re-joins the tramway's course.
 Between Waddesdon Road and Westcott, the path takes on several different forms, from being a concrete path at the beginning, to being an open field at the end.

 Rejoining the Tramway's course and looking back towards the farm that is private property and not a public right of way.
 OS: SP725173

 Next, the Tramway's path follows some electricity poles at the side of a field before finally running through an open field near Westcott.
 OS: SP722171

 Arriving at Westcott, the station's location is marked by the station house, still standing and marked as having been built in 1871.
-In the house's garden a small structure could be observed which was the station's original booking office.
 This house would have housed the station manager as well as several other workers that serviced the line.
-Immediately to the left of the house, a small wooden structure still stands - this is the only surviving original platform building.
-Since the line's closure, an extension has been built to the left of the house - the line would originally taken course through the left part of the house as it stands today.
+Immediately to the left of the house, a small wooden structure still stands - this is the only surviving original platform building - the original station's booking office.
+Since the line's closure, an extension has been built to the left of the house - the railway would originally have taken course through the left part of the house as it stands today.
 The house also had several other rail related decorations which showed that the current occupiers knew some of it's history.

 The Station House, at Westcott.
 To its left, the platform building.

 The B&C stand for Buckingham and Chandos, the Duke's title.
 OS: SP720167

 At this point, the Tramway would have crossed its third level crossing.
 The line's path could then be seen leading into Westott Venture Park.
 This is a disused airfield which used to be the site of a jet propulsion laboratory.
 Despite the innocent looking entrance making it look like an ordinary business park, following the line along this section was totally impossible as it's still a high security area - the quickest way to get to the next accessible location was by car.